zakaf/creativity/README.md

 May 13, 2014
 * Everything is correctly imported into sqlite database from query (author, work, authorWork, Cocitation, Address)
 * tables are relatively simple, but storing more information is a piece of cake

+May 15, 2014
+* database now allows retrieval operations
+* database macro operations have been added (cocitation_with, count_cocitation_with, cocitation_together, count_cocitation_together)

 Known/Possible Bugs
 ----------